Shakira-Omata/requirement-analysis/README.md

 * **Reduces Development Errors:** A well-defined requirement acts as a precise target.
 Without it, development teams might build the wrong product, leading to costly rework.
 * **Facilitates Accurate Planning:** It provides the necessary input for project managers to create reliable estimates for cost, time, and resources.
 * **Establishes Acceptance Criteria:** The documented requirements form the basis for testing and quality assurance, ensuring the final product meets the client's expectations.

+## Key Activities in Requirement Analysis

+Requirement Analysis is not a single action but a structured process involving several interdependent activities to ensure a clear and complete understanding of the system's needs.

+1.**Requirement Gathering:**
+This initial, broad phase involves identifying all stakeholders and determining the overall high-level scope and goals of the project.
+It focuses on the 'Why' and 'What' of the project from a business perspective.

+2.**Requirement Elicitation:**
+This is the targeted act of drawing out detailed, specific requirements from stakeholders using various techniques.
+Methods include interviews, workshops (JAD sessions), surveys, prototyping, and observation of current processes.
+This phase is crucial for bridging the gap between a user's abstract need and a system's tangible specification.

+3.**Requirement Documentation:**
+This phase involves formally recording all confirmed and analyzed requirements in a structured format, typically resulting in a Software Requirements Specification (SRS) document.
+Documentation ensures that requirements are stored, managed, and accessible, acting as the single source of truth for the project team.

+4.**Requirement Analysis and Modeling:**
+Once documented, requirements are systematically analyzed for conflicts, ambiguities, completeness, and feasibility.
+Modeling uses visual techniques—such as Use Case Diagrams, Class Diagrams, or Activity Diagrams—to represent the system's structure and behavior, ensuring a shared, unambiguous understanding among technical and non-technical team members.

+5.**Requirement Validation:**
+The final critical step is to verify the documented requirements against the original business objectives.
+This is done through reviews, inspections, and walk-throughs with stakeholders to ensure the requirements are correct, testable, and truly solve the identified business problem.
+This activity prevents building the "wrong" system.